Severity and extent

-During physical examination the treating physician should look out for jaundice, pale waxy skin, skin fragility with subcutaneous ecchymoses, hypertension or (orthostatic) hypotension, arrhythmias, enlargement of the tongue with indentations, enlargement of internal organs such as thyroid, liver or spleen, the presence of edema, ascites and pleural fluid, muscle tissue pseudo hypertrophy, shoulder pads and signs of arthropathy of the shoulders or hands, and evidence of peripheral neuropathy (altered or diminished feeling, hair pattern, trophic disorders, reflexes, walking on heels and toes, muscle atrophy) or carpal tunnel syndrome (sign of Tinel and Phalen, thenar muscle atrophy).
+During physical examination the treating physician should look out for jaundice, pale waxy skin, skin fragility with subcutaneous ecchymoses, hypertension or (orthostatic) hypotension, arrhythmias, enlargement of the tongue with indentations of the teeth, enlargement of internal organs such as thyroid, liver or spleen, the presence of edema, ascites and pleural fluid, muscle tissue pseudo hypertrophy, swollen shoulders (“shoulder pads”) and signs of arthropathy of the shoulders or hands, and evidence of peripheral neuropathy (altered or reduced feeling, changes in hair pattern, trophic disorders, diminished reflexes, difficulty walking on heels and toes, muscle atrophy) and carpal tunnel syndrome (sign of Tinel and Phalen, thenar muscle atrophy).

 Blood and urine

 Blood and urine tests can provide a good first impression of which organs are involved.
 In blood tests the substances NT-proBNP and Troponin T can give an impression of whether amyloid is deposited in the wall of the heart.
-AF, GGT and bilirubin give a suggestion of whether amyloid has deposited in the liver.
+AF, GGT and bilirubin indicate whether amyloid has deposited in the liver.
 The albumin, creatinine and amount of protein in the urine indicate whether the kidneys are affected.
 By measuring serum Neurofilament light (sNfL), one can get an impression of whether neuropathy is present.
-A technique known as the “hand differentiation” of white blood cells, it is possible to look for Howell Jolly bodies and target cells as evidence of reduced spleen function.
-TSH and a morning cortisol are determined to gain an impression of thyroid and adrenal function, respectively.
+A technique known as the “hand differentiation” of white blood cells, enables the detection of Howell Jolly bodies and target cells, as evidence of reduced spleen function.
+TSH and a morning cortisol are required to gain an impression of thyroid and adrenal function, respectively.

 Conventional imaging techniques, such as a chest radiograph, an ultrasound scan of the abdomen, an MRI scan of the heart or a CT scan of the lungs, are regularly used to map organ involvement.
 There are also more specific techniques for detecting organ involvement in the context of amyloidosis.